t-lock/coderschool_tw_hw1/README.md

 The following **additional** features are implemented:

+* [x] Menu Also has 'Full Menu' Tab
 * [x] Add CSS to make sure google map embed is responsive.
+* [x] Use ActionView helper to format price numbers with delimiter
+* [x] Split string passed to loremflicker to first word only to get better results

 The following **known issues**: